cwollenhaupt/FoxUnit/FoxUnit_Asserts.md

 		Endproc
 	EndDefine

+Each Test can be turned into a **Theory** by adding an array to the class that has the same name as the test and the suffix "_data".

+	Define Class CustomerTestClass As FxuTestCase Of FxuTestCase.prg

+		Dimension testTheory_Data[3,2]
+		testTheory_Data[1,1] = 1
+		testTheory_Data[1,2] = 2
+		testTheory_Data[2,1] = 3
+		testTheory_Data[2,2] = 6
+		testTheory_Data[3,1] = 5
+		testTheory_Data[3,2] = 10

+		Procedure testTheory (tnValue, tnResult)
+			this.AssertEquals (m.tnResult, 2*m.tnValue)
+		EndProc

+	EndDefine

+Every row in the array contains on theory and corresponds with one set of parameters for the test.
+The values from each column are passed as parameters to the test in order.
+The test is executed once per row.

+Every value in a theory can be replaced with a list of values.
+FoxPro does not support nested arrays or collection initilizers in a class definition.
+Therefore every valiu of a theory that is a list is defined as an array with the same name as the test method followed by the suffix "_data" followed by the row and column of the theory array.
+Both values are separated by an underscore.
+FoxUnit executes each theory with all **Permutations** of parameters.

+	Define Class CustomerTestClass As FxuTestCase Of FxuTestCase.prg

+		Dimension testTheorySeries_Data[2,3]
+		Dimension testTheorySeries_Data_1_1[5]
+		testTheorySeries_Data_1_1[1] = "   Hello"
+		testTheorySeries_Data_1_1[2] = "Hello   "
+		testTheorySeries_Data_1_1[3] = "HELLO"
+		testTheorySeries_Data_1_1[4] = ",Hello:"
+		testTheorySeries_Data_1_1[5] = "Hello World"
+		Dimension testTheorySeries_Data_1_2[3]
+		testTheorySeries_Data_1_2[1] = 1
+		testTheorySeries_Data_1_2[2] = 2
+		testTheorySeries_Data_1_2[3] = 3
+		testTheorySeries_Data[1,3] = "HELLO"

+		testTheorySeries_Data[2,1] = "Second row"
+		testTheorySeries_Data[2,2] = 4
+		testTheorySeries_Data[2,3] = "SECOND"

+		Procedure testTheorySeries (tcValue, tnPass, tcResult)
+			This.MessageOut (Transform(m.tnPass)+", "+m.tcValue)
+			This.AssertEquals (m.tcResult, Upper(GetWordNum(m.tcValue,1,",: ")))
+		EndProc

+	EndDefine

+The test above defines two theories.
+The first theory has five values for the first parameter (tcValue) and three values for the second parameter (tnPass).
+This means the first theory is tested for a total of 15 combinations.
+The second theory only has one set of values.
+That means the "testTheorySeries"-test is executed 16 times in total.

 **Asserts**
 These Assert methods can be used to test actual values against expected values, with output text to be displayed when the Assert statement is not met.